 NitroPack is a cloud-based caching and optimization service that can significantly improve your website’s performance.

-It offers a beginner-friendly option to delete CSS rules not used on your site.
+It offers a beginner-friendly way to delete unused CSS rules on your site.

 When you enable the Remove Unused CSS feature in NitroPack, you will have more options to fine-tune the settings.
 You can optimize further to achieve maximum performance.

-Here’s how NitroPack optimizes CSS files and removes rules that are not used.
+Here’s how NitroPack optimizes CSS files and removes unused rules.

 First, sign up for a free NitroPack account.
 Next, download the plugin and connect it to your WordPress site.

-Then, go into the plugin’s Cache setting and click the HTML & CSS tab.
-Locate the removed unused CSS option.
-Enable it.
+Then, go to the plugin’s Cache setting and click the HTML & CSS tab.
+Locate the removed unused CSS option and enable it.

 Enabling the Remove Unused CSS reveals two other settings: Remove duplicates and Inline the final CSS.

-Removing duplicates will delete any used CSS rules in the final optimized files present in the critical CSS generation files.
-This ensures web browsers are not loading unnecessary duplicates of CSS rules while rendering the page.
+Removing duplicates will delete any used CSS rules from the final optimized files generated by critical CSS.
+This ensures that web browsers do not load unnecessary duplicate CSS rules while rendering the page.

 Additionally, NitroPack lets you include/exclude critical CSS selectors from the process.
 This is handy if you want to keep or remove some CSS selectors from the used CSS process.

-After activating these settings, you must test your site’s pages extensively to ensure the NitroPack Removed Unused CSS (RUCSS) features didn’t negatively affect the design or user experience.
+After activating these settings, you must test your site’s pages thoroughly to ensure that the NitroPack Removed Unused CSS (RUCSS) features haven’t negatively affect the design or user experience.

 Especially if you have popups, embedded signup forms, and other dynamic content on your site.